dincarnato/papers/Borovska et al., 2025/README.md

-# DeConStruct pipeline
+# DeConStruct framework

 ## Description
-The DeConStruct pipeline constitutes a generalized framework for the identification of candidate RNA structural switches by ensemble deconvolution analysis of chemical probing data read out by mutational profiling (MaP), and the prioritization of functionally-relevant switches by evolutionary conservation assessment via covariation analysis.
+The DeConStruct framework provides a generalized approach for the identification of candidate RNA structural switches by ensemble deconvolution analysis of chemical probing data read out by mutational profiling (MaP), and the prioritization of functionally-relevant switches by evolutionary conservation assessment via covariation analysis.

 ## Requirements